-Best Practices for Teaching in Medical Education: Using Standardized Patients
+Best Practices for Teaching in Medical Education: Bedside Teaching

 Physicians are life-long learners and have a role as a life-long educator.